Installing ESXi 5.x or 6.x in VMware Workstation (2034803)

 By default, you can only run 32-bit virtual machines in ESXi.
 If you need to run 64-bit virtual machines, see the Additional Information section in this article.

-To install ESXi 5.x in VMware Workstation:
+To install ESXi 5.x or 6.x in VMware Workstation:

 Note: If offered a choice, select the version for systems without software iSCSI configured.